 Address: 4725 East Mayo Boulevard, Phoenix, Arizona 85050

-The Musical Instrument Museum first opened its doors in 2010 and is the largest museum of its kind.
-It’s home to over 15,000 musical instruments and related artifacts sourced from every inhabited continent.
+The Musical Instrument Museum opened its doors in 2010 and is the largest museum.
+It’s home to over 15,000 musical instruments and related artifacts from every inhabited continent.

 The Experience Gallery is one of several interactive exhibits within the Musical Instrument Museum.
 Visitors can play fun and interesting instruments from all around the world.

-The family center is just nearby and offers a great space for kids to play and relax throughout your time at the museum.
+The family center is just nearby and offers a great space for kids to play and relax throughout their time at the museum.

 The Conservation Lab is a unique experience where you can watch a master instrument restorer repair and restore fragile instruments.
 It’s crucial to preserve these instruments that would otherwise be lost in history.
-In the lab, professionals also perform tests on instruments to find out more about their past.
+In the lab, professionals also perform instrument tests to learn more about their past.

-The Musical Instrument Museum is open every day from 9:00 am to 5:00 pm.
-In addition to the musical instrument collection, the museum also has a 300-seat theater that hosts many performances throughout the year.
+The Musical Instrument Museum is open daily from 9:00 a.m. to 5:00 p.m.
+In addition to the musical instrument collection, the museum has a 300-seat theater hosting many performances throughout the year.